Saab 900: Convertible

 In the mid-1980s, the president of Saab-Scania of America (U.S. importer owned by Saab AB), Robert J. Sinclair, suggested a convertible version to increase sales.
 The first prototype was built by ASC, American Sunroof Company (now American Specialty Cars).
-Similarly, Lynx Motors International Ltd produced two "convertible" models, just prior to the official 1986 launch.
+Similarly, Lynx Motors International Ltd produced two cars, just prior to the official 1986 launch.

-The Trollhättan design department, headed by Björn Envall, based its version on the 3-door hatchback while the Finnish plant used the sturdier 2-door version, which also looked better and was therefore selected for production.
-The initial production was not planned to be large but the orders kept coming in and a classic was born.
+The Trollhättan design department, headed by Björn Envall, based its version on the 3-door hatchback while the Finnish plant used the sturdier 2-door sedan version, with the latter being selected for production as it was deemed more attractive.
+A limited production run was initially planned but due to the high influx of orders, production was extended.

 The new car was shown for the first time at the Frankfurt Motor Show (IAA) in the autumn of 1983.
-The first prototype aroused enormous interest and in April 1984, Saab decided to put the car in production at Valmet Automotive in Finland.
+The first prototype generated enormous interest and in April 1984, Saab decided to put the car in production at Valmet Automotive in Finland.
 The production of the first 900 convertible started during the spring of 1986.

-The convertible usually had a 16-valve turbocharged engine, some with intercooler, but it was also offered in certain markets with a fuel-injected 2.1 L naturally aspirated engine from 1991 on.
+The convertible usually had a 16-valve turbocharged engine, with some trim levels equipped with the intercooler, but it was also offered in certain markets with a fuel-injected 2.1 L naturally aspirated engine from 1991 onwards.

-Influenced by General Motors (GM), in 1994 the New Generation (NG) 900 SE, based on the Opel Vectra chassis, was introduced.
-While this design contained styling cues reminiscent of the classic 900, the GM 900 was fundamentally a different car.
-For many fans of the marque, the GM 900 marked the end of Saab's technology-driven design philosophy and, in their view, the beginning of the dilution of the Saab brand.

-The cabriolet/convertible, however, was made on the 'classic' chassis for an additional year.
+The cabriolet/convertible, was made on the 'classic' chassis for an additional year after the discontinuation of the 900 Classic in 1994.

-In US and Canadian markets, commemorative versions were produced for 1994 featuring special charcoal metallic "Nova Black" paint, a wood dash, black leather piping on the seats and higher-performing engines.
+In US and Canadian markets, commemorative versions were produced for 1994 featuring special charcoal metallic "Nova Black" paint, wooden trim for the dashboard, black leather piping on the seats and higher-performing engines.